metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

       account, whether confirmed or pending and matched case insensitively, and must not be from a blocked domain.
 Use the ``POST /check-email`` endpoint described in `Check availability`_ to check it before provisioning.
-   :json boolean email_confirmed: Optional.
-Set to ``true`` if your trusted
-      backend has already confirmed that the email belongs to the user.
-      Defaults to ``false``.
    :json string scope: Optional.
 A space-separated list of OAuth scopes to
       grant to the requesting client for the newly created user.
 Unknown scopes are rejected, and so is ``openid``: this endpoint issues the token